 - Coconut Milk – Make sure you’re buying canned coconut milk or coconut cream, and NOT cream of coconut, which is sweetened.
 Since coconut milk tends to separate in the can, give it a good stir.

 - Shredded Coconut – This can be sweetened or unsweetened.
+It’s up to you if you’d like to toast the coconut for this custard pie, see below.

-How to Make a Coconut Custard Pie
+How to Make Coconut Custard Pie From Scratch

 This pie can be made in a standard 9-inch pie dish.
 Follow the steps to prepare your coconut custard pie here, and scroll to the recipe card for the printable instructions.

 - Make the custard.
 To make the pie filling, start by whisking the eggs with sugar and salt.
-Once that’s frothy, add coconut extract, milk, and stirred coconut milk.
+Once that’s frothy, add coconut extract, milk, and the stirred coconut milk.
 Finally, fold in the shredded coconut.

-- Cool the pie completely.
 This pie definitely needs to cool all the way before serving.
 Similar to a pumpkin pie, the filling will still be a bit jiggly, but a toothpick stuck into the middle of the pie should come out clean.
 The custard becomes more firm as it cools.
+If you notice any bubbling or liquid on top of the baked pie, gently dab it away with a paper towel.

 Coconut Custard Pie